BrumJS/meeting-3/README.md

 To attend, file a pull request adding your name & any relevant info to the attendee list below, and/or mark yourself as attending on meetup.com.

  - Jack Wearden (@jackweirdy)
+ - Stuart Langridge (@sil) -- I really will try and make it this time